The 25 Best Appetizers to Bring to a Party, from Crowd-Pleasing Dips to Make-Ahead Snacks

 • Serves: 4

-This unconventional starter is basically a work of art, if you ask me.
+This unconventional starter is basically a work of art—just *look* at it, friend.
 “When you make salad in a bowl, all the good stuff gets lost and ends up on the bottom,” McDowell writes.
 “But serve it on a big cutting board and you can see (and access) all the gorgeous toppings.”
+If you want to be extra thoughtful, bring a set of tongs and mini plates, so the host doesn't have to search for more before people can dig in.

 21. Italian Bruschetta Board